 Dog Tricks and Skills Clicker Training Orange Grove

-What age can I start clicker training my puppy in Orange Grove?
+What age should I start clicker training my puppy?

-How long does it usually take to see results with clicker training?
+How long does it typically take to see results with clicker training?